Ghala-s/Stupid-Hackathon/README.md

 How we built it
-Frontend: React with excessive CSS animations for emotional flair
+Frontend: HTML/CSS/JS with enough animations to cause seizures

-Mood Detection: A very simplistic facial expression analysis library that mostly just guesses
+Face Detection: face-api.js to judge your facial expressions

-Task Management: Local storage (because your tasks probably shouldn't be permanent anyway)
+Task Storage: JavaScript objects (because your commitment to tasks is temporary anyway)

-The "AI": Basically just if/else statements with extra steps and questionable accuracy

-Special Sauce: Pure nihilism mixed with digital empathy
+CSS: Every animation property known to mankind, Comic Sans MS for maximum professionality

 Why it's useless